mwgabby-li/Mab/ReadMe.md

 Notably, array types are required to have initializers because default values are not supported for them, making type specifiers even more useless.

+#### Limitations

+Further type inference would be nice.
+Rust is a great example of very robust automatic inference.

+Types can be a bit clunky as it is right now.

+Generics would also be a fun goal.

 ### Robust Error Support

 Error messages indicate the line number, and show it along with surrounding context